nhsconnect/FHIR-CDS/pages/explore/api_return_guidance_response.md

 Any care advice carried in a `CarePlan` may be displayed to the user by the EMS.

 View [CDS implementation guidance for a CarePlan](api_care_plan.html)
+####Redirection of the Service Definition####

-*  A recommendation to redirect to a different `ServiceDefinition`; the `result` element in `GuidanceResponse` MUST be null.
+*  A recommendation to redirect to a different `ServiceDefinition`; the `result` element in `GuidanceResponse` SHOULD NOT be populated.
 Additionally, the <a href="api_guidance_response.html#re-direction-to-a-new-servicedefinition">GuidanceResponse.dataRequirement</a> element will be used to carry a description of the data required by the EMS to enable it to select the new `ServiceDefinition` as directed by the CDSS.

 View [CDS implementation guidance for a GuidanceResponse](api_guidance_response.html)